jeremy-fong/note-taker/README.md

 ### *Note Taker*

 ## Description :
-* This project uses NodeJS, and Express
+* This project uses NodeJS, Express, and Heroku for deployment.
-* This project will generate an index.HTML file according to the information the user provided
+* This project will allow the user to write notes that will persist using a database.
+They are able to view the notes as well as delete them.

 ## Installation :
-The user needs to install node for this project.
+The user needs to install node and express for this project.

 ## Usage :
-- Open the index.js in the terminal, then enter node index.js in the command-line.
-- The user will then input information according to the questions asked.
-- Based on the information the user provided, a team profile index.HTML will be created in the dist folder.
+- Once on the homepage, click on the 'Get Started' button, which will take you to the notes page.
+- The notes page will show a column to the left side with saved notes from the database.
+A 'Note Title' and 'Note Text' field will show to the right, where the user can fill it out, then a save icon will appear in the top right, which will save the note.
+- The saved note will be loaded to the left column with the other notes that are saved in the database.
+The notes can be viewed by double clicking them.
+- The saved notes can be deleted by clicking on the red trashcan.

 ## User Story :
 ```md